FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/attributes/column_naming_and_ordering_convention.md

-# Column Naming and Ordering Convention
+# Column Naming and Ordering

 Column IDs provided in cost data following a consistent naming and ordering convention reduce friction for FinOps practitioners who consume the data for analysis, reporting, and other use cases.